CharlieMc0/universal-token-launcher/backend/README.md

 5.  **Chain Configuration (`app/rpc_config.json`)**:
     *   Must contain accurate RPC URLs and chain IDs.
     *   Crucially, for *all target EVM chains*, the `gateway_address` field **MUST** be populated with the correct ZetaChain Gateway contract address for that specific EVM network.
 Deployments will fail for chains missing this.
+    *   The `zrc20_gas_token_address` field should contain the address of the ZRC-20 token that represents the gas token of each EVM chain on ZetaChain.
+This is used by the `/api/chains` endpoint.
     *   Explorer URLs (`explorer_url` and `blockscout_url`) are used for token balance queries and should be correctly configured for all chains.

 6.  **Explorer Service**: